2020 North Carolina Council of State elections: Superintendent of Public Instruction

-Results

 Commissioner of Agriculture

 Incumbent Commissioner Steve Troxler, a Republican, was first elected in 2004.
 He was unopposed in the primary.

 Three Democrats ran to challenge Troxler: Walter Smith, who ran for the office in 2012 and 2016 (losing to Troxler both times), Jenna Wadsworth, a Wake County Soil and Water Conservation District supervisor, and Donovan Alexander Watson, a businessman from Durham.
 Wadsworth came in first place in the primary.

 On election day, Troxler won a fifth term as Agriculture Commissioner.
 He won 53.9% of the statewide vote, a slightly smaller percentage than he received in 2016, when he won 55.6%.
 Despite this, Troxler still won the largest percentage of the vote of statewide candidate in North Carolina in 2020.